 - Ability to process and manage Big Data is a powerful tool for managerial decisions;

-- Relevant network is one of the top priorities you should consider if you are a product manager;
+- The relevant network is one of the top priorities you should consider if you are a product manager;

 - In the advent of disruptive technologies that we can witness now within IT industry, things like hands-on experience, crystal clear reputation and credibility are not less important for outsourcing vendors to be successful internationally.

-- Ukrainian business owners need to be more ambitious and dare themselves to plan their business growth at the global scale.
+- Ukrainian business owners need to be more ambitious and dare themselves to plan their business growth on a global scale.